L-Goncalves/dev-notes-and-projects/AWS/CloudComputing.md

 * They are data centers located close to end users to speed up delivery of content and reduce latency.
 * AWS uses Edge Locations to cache and deliver content closer to users.

+---

+### Glossary:

+* **PaaS**: Platform as a Service — a cloud model where providers deliver hardware and software tools over the internet (e.g., AWS Elastic Beanstalk).
+* **IaaS**: Infrastructure as a Service — cloud services that offer basic computing, networking, and storage resources (e.g., Amazon EC2).
+* **SaaS**: Software as a Service — ready-to-use applications delivered over the internet (e.g., Gmail, Dropbox).